joaovjo/meilisearch/README.md

 - **Migration Support** - Include both old and new index patterns during transitions

 See [full Multi-Pattern Search documentation](docs/MULTI-PATTERN-SEARCH.md) for detailed usage.

+### Experimental Features

+The Experimental Features page allows you to enable advanced Meilisearch capabilities:

+- **Vector Store** - Enable vector search for semantic/AI-powered search
+- **Metrics** - Enable Prometheus-compatible metrics endpoint
+- **Logs Route** - API access to Meilisearch logs
+- **Edit Documents By Function** - Batch document transformations
+- **Contains Filter** - Partial string matching in filters

+⚠️ **Warning:** Experimental features are unstable and may change in future versions.
+Use at your own risk in production.

+See [full Experimental Features documentation](docs/docs/features/experimental-features.md) for detailed information.

 ## WP-CLI Commands